Frequently asked questions

 How is a utility network created and configured?

-Before creating and configuring a utility network, it is important to understand the differences in deployment types and options for configuration.
-The geodatabase type that stores the utility network will determine the type of deployment, or vice versa.
-This will impact the configuration, sharing, and licensing of the utility network.
-You can create and configure a utility network manually by using core tools or using the Utility Network Package Tools to automate the process.
+Before creating and configuring a utility network, it is important to understand the different deployment types and options for configuration.
+The geodatabase type that stores the utility network will determine the type of deployment, which also impacts the configuration, sharing capabilities, and licensing of the utility network.
+You can create and configure a utility network manually using core tools or using a Utility Network Foundation to accelerate the process.
 After the initial implementation, you can use these same tools to modify the configuration based on changes in the data model.

 Learn more about how to create and configure a utility network